-A theory of quantum gravity must explain how continuum structures emerge from the abstract information processing of true measurement events.
+A theory of quantum gravity must explain how the continuum structures emerge from the abstract information processing of true measurement events.
 In 1905, the theory of Special Relativity may have banished the materialist ether of waves, but General Relativity then reintroduces a background, in describing the geometry of spacetime concretely in terms of Riemannian geometry.
-In a quantum theory, General Relativity should eventually be recovered from an entirely different context.
+In a quantum theory, General Relativity must eventually be recovered from an entirely different context.

 In all of this, the concept of rest mass is a property of discrete bodies, taking certain values from a discrete set.
 We therefore begin by considering rest mass, and indeed any energy level of any kind, to be a quantum number.
-These quantum numbers should be defined through the action of simple operators, but these operators need not obey the axioms of ordinary quantum mechanics.
+These quantum numbers are defined through the action of simple operators, but these operators need not obey the axioms of ordinary quantum mechanics.

-Measurement events are such that there exists a time step, from before the event to after.
-Such a causal link will be denoted by an arrow $\rightarrow$ but we do not impose a measure on the time, or associate it directly with a physical continuum.
-In fact, we do not even assume that these measurement time steps are all governed by the same clocks, since observers will carry their own laboratory clocks around with them.
+Measurement events with which we are familiar involve a time step, from before the event to after.
+Such a causal link will be denoted by an arrow \rightarrow but we do not impose a measure on the time, or associate it directly with a physical continuum.
+In fact, we do not even assume that these measurement time steps are all governed by the same clock types, since observers will carry their own laboratory clocks around with them.

 In this categorical approach, measurement is paramount.
 We determine our cosmological epoch through the observation of the cosmic microwave background radiation, at a temperature of 2.73 K. Graham Dungworth [2] has recently pointed out that this temperature agrees precisely with the predicted (electron) antineutrino mass of 0.00117 eV [8][13], via Wien's law for black body radiation.
-Our background of photons is therefore in thermal equilibrium with the antineutrino that commonly partakes in the weak interaction with ordinary matter.
+Our background of photons is therefore in thermal equilibrium with an antineutrino, or mirror neutrino, which participates in the weak interaction of ordinary matter.
 If the photons are envisaged as coming from some cosmological horizon, then so are all other forms of matter.
 A quantum world is all Hawking radiation, and the cosmological constant is vanquished in favour of a new anti-realist vacuum fluid aether, modeled observationally by Riofrio's varying speed of light critical density picture, which recovers Kepler's law for orbital motion with respect to a cosmic time measure.

-Already there are two times to consider in the definition of operators: local laboratory clock ticks and an observer's cosmological clock.
-These times are observer dependent, and we do not assume that a neutrino who rushes through our laboratory concurs with our measurement of times.
-Mass operators will be defined as information transfers with respect to observer clocks.
+Already there are two types of time to consider in the definition of operators: local laboratory clock ticks and an observer's cosmological clock.
+These times are both observer dependent, and we do not assume that a neutrino who rushes through our laboratory concurs with our measurement of times.
+Mass operators should be defined as information transfers with respect to all observer clocks.
 So like in quantum mechanics, there is given a notion of event time with respect to which processes happen.
-Also as in quantum mechanics, non locality and entanglement are features.
-However, mass generation must break the rules of quantum mechanics.
+Also as in quantum mechanics, non locality and entanglement are features of black hole physics.
+However, mass generation is permitted to extend the rules of quantum mechanics, since it is not yet accounted for by established theory.
+This can be done by extending planar categorical diagrams to higher dimensional ones.

 Measurement algebras become more important than the concept of state or wave function.
-The initial aim is to understand the origins of the Koide mass matrices [8], from a two time perspective.
-Arrows as processes will define categorical diagrams for mass operators.
+The aim is to understand the origins of the Koide mass matrices [8] from this two time perspective.